monicathieu/spelman-wistem-psych/content/docs/syllabus/participation-communication.md

 ### Office hours

-I would love to chat with you during office hours--I can of course answer questions about problem sets and course content, but we can also talk about lab research, course planning, careers, and more.
+I would love to chat with you outside of class--I can of course answer questions about course content, but we can also talk about lab research, course planning, careers, and more.

-I will host office hours and group working time on **Wednesdays 2:30-4:30pm,** at the same time slot and classroom that we have class on Mondays and Thursdays.
-Come through!

 If you want to talk at another time, please book an appointment using [this appointment page](https://outlook.office.com/bookwithme/user/dceecfbcd2ae4646b9a4f370645c8fdd@emory.edu?anonymous&ep=plink).
 You can book appointments day-of.
 If it's on the calendar, I'm available!